Adam Saltsman: Finji

-In March 2014, Saltsman re-announced Finji, a game studio that had existed since 2006 but was relaunched.
+In March 2014, Saltsman re-announced Finji, a game studio based in Grand Rapids, Michigan that had existed since 2006 but was relaunched.
 Saltsman directs the studio, and his wife, Rebekah, produces and does game design.
 The company develops games internally and produces others.
 They announced four titles with the relaunch.
 The first, Portico, is in collaboration with Alec Holowka of Aquaria and was renamed from Grave.
 It is a 2D turn-based tactical survival game first announced in mid-2011.
 Players use traps to stop incoming monsters from entering a sacred gate.
 Finji distributed Night in the Woods, a Kickstarter-funded project by Scott Benson and Holowka.
 They also sell Saltsman's survival game Capsule (in collaboration with Robin Arnott).
 They also announced Overland, a "turn-based tactical survival game" in development with Shay Pierce of Deep Plaid Games, which Saltsman privately displayed during the 2014 Game Developers Conference.

 Finji has also published Tunic, developed by Andrew Shouldice and Chicory: A Colorful Tale.
 In June 2014, Polytron announced that it would be co-publishing the "interactive musical landscape anthology" game Panoramical with Finji.
 The company does not have plans to crowdfund future games.
+According to a 2024 The Blade article Finji generally takes a 20 percent return on each game it produces which is 10% lower than the industry average.

 In 2023 Finji along with a few other indie game studios were involved in an amicus brief in support of the proposed acquisition of Activision Blizzard by Microsoft amid an appeal of a lawsuit filed by the FTC attempting to prevent the acquisition.

+Finji's next title, Usual Jane, was announced at The Game Awards in December 2023.
+The game is scheduled for release in 2025, and is being released in collaboration with SweetBaby Inc..

+In 2025 the company began hosting one-on-one mentorship sessions at a coffeeshop in Grand Rapids, Michigan.

+In February 2026 the company accused TikTok of using Generative AI to produce unathorized "racist and sexist" ads of its games.